For almost 20 years, I have made Windsor chairs and taught chairmaking in my workshop "Windsor Heritage" in Stanbridge

 The design was adopted and exported to North America.
 In a relatively short time-frame, a range of styles were developed throughout New England and Upper and Lower Canada.
-Chair-makers often had their own signature designs, and the tradition was often passed down one generation to the next.
+Chair-makers often had their own signature designs, and the tradition was often passed down from one generation to the next.

 This article will break down the entire process used to make a Windsor chair by hand.